yave/Phyton-ZBase32-Encode-Decode/README.md

 # Phyton-ZBase32-Encode-Decode
-Python script to be used with zbase32.py to encode and decode data using Z-Base32.
+Python script to be used with zbase32.py to encode and decode data using Z-Base32 (not RFC 3548 compliant).

 Requirements: